 There have always been bullies.
 There probably always will be.
 However, never before has bullying been so accessible, so easy to do, so faceless.
 Anyone can pick up their phone and send abusive messages to any other person.
 This is totally wrong on a base level, but what should we be looking at here; the behaviours of people who do this, or the accessibility that social media platforms provide?

 Our digital culture needs rewiring.
 It’s really unhealthy for us all to be ‘always on’.
-Ask yourself this; when was the last time you woke up in the morning and didn’t reach for your phone as the first thing you did?
+Ask yourself this; when was the last time you woke up in the morning and did not reach for your phone as the first thing you did?

 Disconnecting to reconnect

 Last year I deleted the Facebook app from my phone and iPad.
-I was beginning to feel that my time was being sucked into the endless scroll of the news feed.
-The hours I’d waste reading stupid status after stupid status, from people I didn’t actually have any kind of meaningful connection with in reality.
+I was starting to feel that my time was being sucked into the endless scroll of the news feed.
+The hours I’d waste reading banal status after banal status, from people I didn’t really have any kind of meaningful connection with in reality.
 It was ridiculous.

 That’s when I realised I had invested way too much of my time and emotion in this one particular platform, and it really wasn’t good for me.